tpickhan/Migrate-Teams-Meeting-EnrollUserOverride-To-AI-Policy/README.md

 If, according to the Global Teams AI Policy, the use of voice and face enrollment is disabled, and there is a Teams Meeting Policy that has enabled EnrollUserOverride, a new Teams AI Policy 'Enable Voice and Face Enrollment' is created and can be assigned to users.

+The script will only create a new dedicated user policy if this is required.
+If the global Teams AI policy allows voice and face registration and there is no Teams Meeting policy that prohibits voice and face registration, the script will not change anything.

 ## External Links
 For more information about the policies, you can find them here: